 “Who has known the mind of the Lord; Who has advised Him?”

-Paul quotes this O.T. passages in Romans 11 to emphasis that man does not know the secret decrees of God.
+Paul quotes this O.T. passage in Romans 11 to emphasis that man does not know the secret decrees of God.
 Yet, there is an exception to this.
 Paul in Romans 11 reveals what God’s secrete decrees are.
 That is, God’s thoughts concerning how He predestined the future are God’s secret thoughts.
-The exception is if God choses to reveal what He has decreed.
+The exception is if God chooses to reveal what He has decreed.
 God indeed has revealed them to the church in the Scripture.
 Jesus in John 15 tells the disciples that because they are His friends, He does not hold back what He knows.

 Paul goes a step further in this passage to the Corinthians.
 We are told that the Spirit of God, who is God’s counselor, who gives God advice, is now in us!!!
 This is so much so that Paul categorically says,